Ganslernhang

-Ganslernhang (short: Ganslern) is a men's classic slalom World Cup ski course in Kitzbühel, Austria, competing for Hahnenkamm Races since 1937.

-It is located on the Hahnenkamm mountain (Kitzbühel Alps) in Kitzbühel, Tyrol, right next to even more famous "Streif" downhill course.
+Ganslernhang (short: Ganslern) is a men's classic slalom World Cup ski course in Kitzbühel, Austria, part of the Hahnenkamm Races since 1937.
+It is located on the Hahnenkamm mountain (Kitzbühel Alps) in Kitzbühel, Tyrol, adjacent to the famous "Streif" downhill course.

-The record holder for the most wins on this course is the Swede, Ingemar Stenmark, who won five slalom races here.
-It was also here that, in 2022, that Dave Ryding became the first Briton to win a world cup ski championship.

-With average of 25,000 people annually, is the second most visited SL in the circuit, behind Schladming.
+Ingemar Stenmark of Sweden has the most World Cup wins on the Ganslernhang, with five.
+On the course in 2022, Dave Ryding became the first Briton to win a World Cup race.
+With an average attendance of 25,000, the Kitzbühel slalom ranks second in attendance on the circuit, behind Schladming, also in Austria.

 History

-From 1931 to 1936 the championship was held on nearby courses "Hahnenkamm" and "Ehrenbachhöhe".
+From 1931 to 1936, the championship was held on nearby courses "Hahnenkamm" and "Ehrenbachhöhe".
 Since its premiere in 1937, the Hahnenkamm slalom has been held on this course (Ganslern).
 In 1954, by exception, no Hahnenkamm Trophy was awarded, they were competing on the so-called "Vorderganslern" at Austrian International Winter Sports III competition.

-Even before the introduction of the World Cup in 1967 it was one of the annual fixtures in FIS's racing calendar.
-In 1964, 1988 and 1993 the slaloms were cancelled and held elsewhere.
+Prior to the introduction of the World Cup in 1967, it was one of the annual fixtures in FIS's racing calendar.